ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport streams are identified by a numeric value, or stream ID.
 Stream IDs are only meaningful within the WebTransport session in which they were created.
-They share the same semantics as QUIC Stream IDs, with client initiated streams having even-numbered stream IDs and server-initiated streams having odd-numbered stream IDs.
+They share the same semantics as QUIC stream IDs, with client initiated streams having even-numbered stream IDs and server-initiated streams having odd-numbered stream IDs.
 Similarly, they can be bidirectional or unidirectional, indicated by the second least significant bit of the